Ibiza in August is hands-down the most buzzing, peppy, vivacious month of the year.

 With an impressive range of tapas (and other dishes) on offer along with a broad selection of wines and cocktails, La Bodega is refreshingly unpretentious and authentic.

-Oh, and the staff are super-friendly and helpful, too.
+Oh, and the staff is super friendly and helpful, too.

 It’s always buzzing and busy especially during peak season, therefore, reserving a table in advance is most definitely recommended on 0034 971 192 740.